uni-ts/uni-ts/docs/docs/model/best-practices.md

 ### 1. Check the model methods

-As a general rule of thumb, all model methods should receive (or return) the model instance.
+As a rule of thumb, all model methods should receive (or return) the model instance.
 While not using all model's properties by a method is fine, situations where a method uses only one property are a good indicator that the property may benefit from a model of its own.

 <!--@include: ./snippets/best-practices/check-model-methods/index.md-->